 You may have noticed that in the previous section of the tutorial we defined the States table but did not add it to the running database yet.
 That is because we want to demonstrate ways of modifying the database without having to start from scratch each time.

 First let's talk about durability.
 VoltDB is an in-memory database.
 Each time you re-initialize and start the database with the init and start commands, it starts a new, empty database.
 Obviously, in real business situations you want the data to persist.
 VoltDB has several features that preserve the database contents across sessions.

 The easiest way to preserve the database is to use command logging, which is enabled by default for the VoltDB Enterprise Edition.
 Command logging logs all of the database activity, including schema and data changes, to disk.
 If the database ever stops, you can recover the command log simply by restarting the database with the voltdb start command.

 If you are using the Enterprise Edition, try it now.
 Stop the database process with voltadmin shutdown, then use voltdb start (without voltdb init) to restore the database to its previous state:

 $ voltadmin shutdown $ voltdb start

 Command logging makes saving and restoring your database easy and automatic.
-Alternately, if you are using the Community Edition or are not using command logging, you can also save and restore your database manually, if you wish, using snapshots.
+Alternately, if you are using the Community Edition or are not using command logging, you can also save and restore your database using snapshots.

 Snapshots are a complete disk-based representation of a VoltDB database, including everything needed to reproduce the database after a shutdown.
 You can create a snapshot of a running VoltDB database at anytime using the voltadmin save command.
 For example:

 By default, the snapshot is saved to a subfolder of the database root directory.
 Alternately, you can specify the location and name of the snapshot files as arguments to the voltadmin save command.
 But there is an advantage to saving the snapshot to the default location.
 Because if there are any snapshots in the root directory, the voltdb start command automatically restores the most recent snapshot when the database restarts.